Efficient collaborative learning of the average treatment effect: Efficient federated learning algorithm

-where $\bar{\xi}_{s} = \mathbbm{P}_{n,s}\xi_{s}(Z_i)$ is the empirical mean of $\xi_{s}(Z)$ calculated and shared by the $s$-th source site.
-The estimated density ratio $ \hat{\lambda}_s(x,a)$ and the normalizing function $\hat{W}_s(x,a;\beta)$ for any $\beta \in \mathcal{B}$ {can both be estimated via any applicable data-adaptive methods including exponential tilting models \citep{efron1978geometry}, generalized additive models \citep{hastie2017generalized} and methods of sieves \citep{grenander1981abstract}. {Alternatively, each source can estimate its own $\hat{p}(x,a\mid S=s)$ via methods such as wavelets density estimation \citep{donoho1996density} or deep learning methods \citep{liu2021density}.} The key is that these estimators are essentially functions of $(x,a)$, and they need to be evaluated in the target data using summary statistics without accessing the individual-level data from source sites. {However, as previously pointed out, such methods are not limited to only parametric models. } To emphasize on the federated nature, we denote these estimates as $\hat{\lambda}_s(x,a; \hat{\gamma}_s)$ and $\hat{W}_s(x,a;\hat{\beta}_s, \hat{\zeta}_s)$, where $\hat\gamma_s$ and $\hat\zeta_s$ denote summary statistics.} If these estimators are consistent, the method of moment estimate $\hat{\beta}_s$ is consistent.
+where $\bar{\xi}_{s} = \mathds{P}_{n,s}\xi_{s}(\bZ_i)$ is the empirical mean of $\xi_{s}(\bZ)$ calculated and shared by the $s$-th source site.
+The estimated density ratio $ \hat{\lambda}_s(\bx,a)$ and the normalizing function $\hat{W}_s(\bx,a;\beta)$ for any $\beta \in \mathcal{B}$ {can both be estimated via any applicable data-adaptive methods including exponential tilting models \citep{efron1978geometry}, generalized additive models \citep{hastie2017generalized} and methods of sieves \citep{grenander1981abstract}.
+Alternatively, each source can estimate its own $\hat{p}(\bx,a\mid S=s)$ via methods such as wavelets density estimation \citep{donoho1996density}.
+The key is that these estimators are essentially functions of $(\bx,a)$, and they need to be evaluated in the target data using summary statistics without accessing the individual-level data from source sites. { Note that \eqref{MoM1} uses the density ratio $\hat{\lambda}_s$, which calibrates the density of $(\mathbf{X},A)$ for data source $s$ to the one of the target.
+Although, by a change of measure and under overlap, any source \(m\in[k]\) could in principle serve as the anchor, we anchor at the target for two reasons.
+First and most importantly, it enables a single-round federated implementation: sources transmit their moments once.
+By contrast, using a non-target anchor typically requires multiple communication rounds.
+Second, the target-anchored weight appears in the canonical gradient as shown in Theorem~\ref{thm:canonical}.
+This choice eliminates the need to estimate additional density ratios, calibrates all sources directly to the target for clearer interpretation, and typically improves stability. }

-{To summarize}, each source site will share with the target site its sample size, {estimated density summary of treatment and covariates $\hat{\gamma }_s$}, the forms of weight functions $w_s$, the corresponding summary statistics $\bar{\xi}_{s}$, and summary statistic $\hat{\zeta}_s$ for estimating the normalizing function.
-Within the target site, we obtain the initial estimator $\hat\beta_s$ for all source sites $s\in[k]$.
+{While we highlight the flexibility of approaches that can be employed under the proposed framework, we want to emphasize that various approaches may lead to different performances for the resulting estimator depending on whether the required regularity conditions in Section~\ref{sec:app:regularity} are satisfied.
+We also acknowledge that as the dimension of $\bX$ increases, the choice of estimation strategies for the nuisance functions may have a more pronounced effect, and additional computational challenges may arise that need to be considered.} To emphasize on the federated nature, we denote these estimates as $\hat{\lambda}_s(\bx,a; \hat{\gamma}_s)$ and $\hat{W}_s(\bx,a;\hat{\beta}_s, \hat{\zeta}_s)$, where $\hat\gamma_s$ and $\hat\zeta_s$ denote summary statistics.} If these estimators are consistent, the method of moment estimate $\hat{\beta}_s$ is consistent.